LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [Team Lead — Here Is What Your Boss Isn’t Telling You, Yet Still Expects of You](https://medium.com/@orenellenbogen/team-lead-here-is-what-your-boss-isnt-telling-you-yet-still-expects-of-you-69f0e174e534) - by Oren Ellenbogen.
 Takeaway: as a team lead, it is your job to enable your company’s scalability.
 You do this by removing blockers, making your people happy, planning for growth, and delegating.

+- [Tech Lead Skills for Developers](http://www.ustream.tv/recorded/102894434) (video) - by Patrick Lua.
+Takeaway: To lead you need to have respect, and for developers that means spending time in the code and empathizing with the problems they're having.

 - [Ten Principles for Growth as an Engineer](https://medium.com/@daniel.heller/ten-principles-for-growth-69015e08c35b) - by Dan Heller.
 Takeaway: Reason about business value; unblock yourself; take initiative; improve your writing; own your project management; own your education; master your tools; communicate proactively; find opportunities to collaborate; and be professional and reliable.

 - [This Is What Impactful Engineering Leadership Looks Like](http://firstround.com/review/this-is-what-impactful-engineering-leadership-looks-like/) - by First Round Capital.
 An inspiring article about the amazing Jessica McKellar (Dropbox, Python Software Foundation) and how she manages people/teams.
 Takeaway: "When engineering management is done right, you're focusing on three big things ...
 You're directly supporting the people on your team; you're managing execution and coordination across teams; and you're stepping back to observe and evolve the broader organization and its processes as it grows."